-At Parsons Law we practice exclusively in Succession Law.
+At Parsons Law we practice exclusively in Succession and Elder law.
 This covers:

 We aim to help you – be it to protect and pass on family wealth and assets, maintain family relationships, assist in the administration and finalisation of the estate of a loved one and support the overall fulfilment of testamentary wishes.